FabienPochez/dia-cms/README.md

 - Full audit trail of all checks and restarts
 - Lock file prevents overlapping runs

-**Context**: LibreTime playout service has a timing detection bug where it fails to recognize that "now" falls within a scheduled show window, particularly at hourly boundaries.
+**Context**: LibreTime playout service has a timing detection bug where it fails to recognize that "now" falls within a scheduled show window, particularly for long-running shows (>55 minutes).
 This causes the stream to go silent despite the UI showing "ON AIR".

+**Mitigation**: The deterministic feed now calculates `cue_in_sec` for currently playing shows, providing playout with the correct playback position.
+This helps playout correctly identify that a show is currently active rather than waiting for the next scheduled item.
+However, the underlying LibreTime bug may still cause issues in edge cases.

-The health check detects this stuck state and automatically restarts the services.
+**Recovery**: The health check detects this stuck state and automatically restarts the services.
 See `/srv/payload/docs/STREAM_HEALTH_MONITORING.md` for detailed analysis.

 #### Weekly Archive Structure
 Episodes are archived to weekly buckets based on their air date in Europe/Paris timezone: